kacpertopol/myblog/blog_gen_dark.md

 Ideally, to reduce compression time, the compression procedure would rely heavily on the fast methods of the `numpy` library.
 This post describes the resulting algorithm.
 This description is also part of an assignment where I ask students to implement the same algorithm without `numpy` and compare compression times.
-The script and sample image can be downloaded from [here](https://github.com/kacpertopol/rcnumpy).
+The script and sample image can be downloaded from
+<a id = "NCE" href = https://github.com/kacpertopol/rcnumpy>here</a>.

 The script begins with two import statements in